MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 |1|Create the Defender for Identity instance|[Quickstart: Create your Microsoft Defender for Identity instance](/defender-for-identity/install-step1)|
 |2|Connect the Defender for Identity instance to your Active Directory forest|[Quickstart: Connect to your Active Directory Forest](/defender-for-identity/install-step2)|

-## Step 2: Install and configure the sensor
+### Step 2: Install and configure sensors

-Next, download, install, and configure the Defender for Identity sensor on the domain controllers and AD FS servers in your on-premises environment.
+Next, download, install, and configure the Defender for Identity sensor on the domain controllers, AD FS, and AD CS servers in your on-premises environment.

 |Step|Description|More information|
 |---|---|---|